ryan-weidinger/venflo/venflo-frontend/README.md

-# Scheduler for Venmo Front-end Repository
+# Venflo Front-end Repository

-This folder contains all code pertaining to the front-end of the Scheduler for Venmo application
+This folder contains all code pertaining to the front-end of the Venflo application